 Virginia has stricter rules than other states for who can be a registered agent.
 In Virginia, an individual can serve as the registered agent for a business entity only if they are licensed to practice law in Virginia or are part of business management (i.e. they are an owner or officer of the business).
 The individual must also be a Virginia resident.

 Alternatively, you can designate a company that’s authorized to do business in Virginia to act as your registered agent.
 Many companies that provide registered agent services are licensed in all 50 states, so you can use one company as your registered agent even if you’re operating nationwide.

 For instance, real estate agents, engineers, and home inspectors must obtain a state license.
-Your city or county might also have licensing or zoning requirements.
-Local jurisdictions typically have a commissioner’s office or zoning office to help businesses sort through licensing requirements when you’re forming an LLC in Virginia.
+Additionally, your city or county might also have licensing or zoning requirements.
+If you’re unsure of the local requirements for your LLC, you’ll want to contact your commissioner’s office or zoning office—as these organizations can help you sort through local licensing guidelines.

 If your LLC is organized under the laws of another state, but you’d like to operate in Virginia, then you’re considered a “foreign” LLC.
 You’ll need to obtain a certificate of registration from the Virginia SCC by filing LLC-1052.
 The filing fee for this application is $100.
 Along with your filing fee, you’ll need to include a certified copy of the LLC’s home state articles of organization.